+- 3 Take out the warning triangle from its case, unfold it and connect its ends. - 4 Fold out the triangle's support legs.

+Activate the hazard warning lights.

-- Take out the warning triangle from its case, unfold it and connect its ends. - Fold out the triangle's support legs. - Position the warning triangle in a suitable place in regard to traffic and at a distance which ensures that other drivers are alerted in good time before they reach your car.
+5 Position the warning triangle in a suitable place in regard to traffic and at a distance which ensures that other drivers are alerted in good time before they reach your car.